The historic Hotel Belvedere in Apollo, Pennsylvania burned to the ground shortly after midnight on July 24, 2019.

 Some time back, I was afforded an opportunity to view the private collection of airplanes of the late Walter Soplata in Ohio.
 Over the ensuing decades, he saved countless aircraft from being sold to the highest bidder and scrapped.

-A former alcohol and drug treatment center, youth rehabilitation complex, and prison will now be host to a brewery and medical marijuana farm in upstate New York.
+Warwick State Training School, a former alcohol and drug treatment center, youth rehabilitation complex, and prison will now be host to a brewery and medical marijuana farm in upstate New York.